angband/angband/docs/command.rst

   if you are paranoid about having your computer crash (or your power go out) while you are playing.

-Quit (``Q``)
+Retire (``Q``)
-  Kills your character and exits Angband.
+  Retires your character and exits Angband.
 You will be prompted to make sure you really want to do this, and then asked to verify that choice.
-Note that dead characters are dead forever.
+The only thing that can be done with a retired character's save file is to start the game from the beginning.
+You will have the option to reuse the same options and birth choices as the retired character when you do so.

 User Pref File Commands
 =======================